carloscortonc/cli-er/docs/cli-options.md

 > **Deprecated since 0.13.0 in favor of `CliOptions.baseLocation`**

 #### `commandsPath`
-Path where the single-command scripts (not contained in any namespace) are stored, starting from `CliOptions.baseScriptLocation`</br>
+Path where the single-command scripts (not contained in any namespace) are stored.
+A relative value can be provided, using `CliOptions.baseScriptLocation` as base path.</br>
 **Default**: `"commands"`

 #### `errors`